-So the weather has gotten a bit better and we're all seizing the opportunity to get outdoors with the children.
-Luckily for us, Donegal has no shortage of things to do or places to see.
-So here's some of the best places in Donegal to get outdoors with kids and enjoy the best the county has to offer.
+Donegal has no shortage of things to do or places to see, ideal for planning days out with the kids.
+Here are some of the best outdoor places in Donegal to get active with kids and enjoy the best the county has to offer.

-Oakfield Park is set in 100 acres of magnificent parkland, woodlands and gardens, Ideal outdoor location for pleasant walks etc.
+Oakfield Park is set in 100 acres of magnificent parkland, woodlands and gardens, it’s an ideal outdoor location for pleasant walks etc.

-Opens each year in May and throughout summer months.
-(House not open to public but regular events and activities take place on the grounds throughout the year.)
+It opens each year in May and throughout summer months.
+Regular events and activities take place on the grounds throughout the year.

 Letterkenny Town Park